eightfilms/puzzle-shadow/writeup.md

 ### Showing that **Alice** can act as **Bob**

-Now we need to show that **Alice** can act as **Bob**, given her own public key, pepper, and knowledge Bob's public key.
+Now we need to show that **Alice** can act as **Bob**, given her own public key, pepper, and knowledge of Bob's public key.

 The second assertion is a slightly simpler affair.
 It asserts that Bob's public key is found within the `identifier` as a substring using a [string search library](https://github.com/noir-lang/noir_string_search).

-We know in the previous assertion that we can manipulate the hash function to only use the first **65** elements of the backing array, which means anything after that is padding.
+We know from above that we can manipulate the hash function to only use the first **65** elements of the backing array, which means anything after that is padding.
 We can simply embed Bob's public key after Alice's identifier string, replacing a part of the padding:

 ```toml
 [identifier]